-Since 1912 RIT has developed one of the country's largest and strongest co-op programs.
-In fact, RIT's program is the fourth-oldest and the fifth-largest cooperative education program in the world.
-Co-op allows graduate students to gain career-related work experience with a company.
+Since 1912, RIT has developed one of the country's strongest co-op programs.
+RIT's cooperative program is the fourth oldest in the world and one of the largest.
+For those who desire more experience in their field, co-op is an option in several graduate programs.
 A co-op opportunity may lead directly to a permanent position upon graduation.
 Other students may find permanent positions through RIT's on-campus recruitment program or job listing service.

-All RIT students (at the undergraduate, graduate, and co-op levels) and alumni find the services of the Office of Cooperative Education and Placement helpful in the job search.
-Individual career counseling, group skills sessions, reference/credential services, job listings, a resource library, and oncampus interviewing provide a steady linkage between campus and the workplace.
-Students entering the graduate program are encouraged to meet with their counselors throughout their academic programs.
-The Co-op and Placement Office hosts orientation sessions frequently to inform students of the many services offered.
+All RIT students and alumni find the services of the Office of Cooperative Education and Placement helpful in the job search.
+Individual career counseling, job search skills sessions, reference services, job listings, a resource library, and on-campus interviewing provide a steady linkage between campus and the workplace.
+Students entering the graduate program are encouraged to meet with their program coordinators throughout their academic programs.
+The Co-op and Placement Office hosts frequent orientation sessions to inform students of the many services offered.

-Employers interested in hiring advanced degree candidates at either the co-op or the permanent level contact the office and set up an on-campus interview or ajob listing.
 The Office of Cooperative Education and Placement is committed to linking RIT students to career experiences and to career entry upon graduation.